Deputies find 60-year-old with drugs at Kansas home - NewsBreak

 Deputies find 60-year-old with drugs at Kansas home

 SHAWNEE COUNTY—Law enforcement authorities are investigating a suspect on drug charges after an arrest.
 Shortly before 2p.m.
-Friday, deputies with the Shawnee...stjosephpost.com
+Friday, deputies with the Shawnee...salinapost.com

 SHAWNEE COUNTY—Law enforcement authorities are investigating a suspect on drug charges after an arrest.
 Shortly before 2p.m.
-Friday, deputies with the Shawnee...stjosephpost.com
+Friday, deputies with the Shawnee...salinapost.com